skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 [The Beginning of Infinity: Explanations That Transform the World](http://amzn.to/2jt3xrT)

-Deutsch's has contributed quite a bit to my thinking of how we move the intellectual layer forward and has some great ideas round knowledge and evil.
+Deutsch's has contributed quite a bit to my thinking of how we move the intellectual layer forward and has some great ideas around knowledge and evil.

 #### Peter M. Hoffmann